 Senior Global team

-Patrick Kelley serves as Director of Housing Finance and Market Development for Habitat for Humanity International’s work in over 90 countries worldwide.
-His responsibilities include directing Habitat’s global strategy for market driven initiatives, including sustainable housing finance, and the development of retail product linkages with banks and other retail financial service providers.
+Patrick Kelley serves as director of housing finance and market development for Habitat for Humanity International’s work in more than 90 countries worldwide.
+His responsibilities include directing Habitat’s global strategy for market driven initiatives, including sustainable housing finance and the development of retail product linkages with banks and other retail financial service providers.
 He is also responsible for sourcing capital to bring housing solutions to scale.
-Under his leadership the MicroBuild Fund was created, and the Center for Innovation in Shelter and Finance (CISF) was launched.
-He oversees the global strategy for the provision of advisory services, research and knowledge management, and peer learning, that is implemented through the CISF.
+Under his leadership, the MicroBuild Fund was created and the Center for Innovation in Shelter and Finance was launched.
+He oversees the global strategy for the provision of advisory services, research and knowledge management and peer learning that is implemented through the CISF.

 Prior to Habitat for Humanity, Mr. Kelley worked extensively in Africa supporting MFIs and national microfinance networks.
 He served as executive director of URWEGO LLC, the largest MFI in Rwanda, and initiated the start-up of Turame in Burundi, as well as Hekima in the DRC.
 Both URWEGO and Turame were awarded “Best MFI in Country” by the UN Year of Microcredit Campaign.
 Mr. Kelley also introduced a non-mortgage housing finance product in Rwanda, and has previous housing development experience for low income populations in Latin America.

-Mr. Kelley is a Certified Public Accountant, holds a B.S. from the University of Illinois Urbana-Champaign and a master’s in International Public Policy from the Woodrow Wilson School at Princeton University.
+Mr. Kelley is a Certified Public Accountant, holds a bachelor's degree from the University of Illinois Urbana-Champaign and a master’s in international public policy from the Woodrow Wilson School at Princeton University.
 He is proficient in English, Spanish and French.
 He is based in Atlanta, USA.

-Sandra Prieto-Callison serves as the Associate Director of Advisory Services and Knowledge Management for the Housing Finance and Market Development team.
-She is responsible to oversee, and advance the global operations of the Center for Innovation in Shelter and Finance.
+Sandra Prieto-Callison serves as the associate director of advisory services and knowledge management for the housing finance and market development team.
+She is responsible for overseeing and advancement of the global operations of the Center for Innovation in Shelter and Finance.